 We all know you can negotiate the price of a car, but did you know that you can negotiate your cell phone bill and cable bill?

 I recently did this with my AT&T bill.
 I already had the cheapest advertised plan, but I called AT&T and asked if they could do anything to help me reduce the bill.
-They ended up knocking off $20/month off, saving me $240/year!
+I ended up knocking off $20/month off, saving me $240/year!

 I also did the same thing with my cable bill and racked up another $200/year in savings.

-2. I Moved My Debt to a 0% Interest Rate
+2. I Consolidated My Debt

 3. I Watched YouTube Videos to Make an Extra $250